Akbar: Relations with the Portuguese

-Akbar accepted the offer of diplomacy, but the Portuguese continually asserted their authority and power in the Indian Ocean; Akbar was highly concerned when he had to request a permit from the Portuguese before any ships from the Mughal Empire were to depart for the Hajj pilgrimage to Mecca and Medina.
-In 1573, he issued a firman directing Mughal administrative officials in Gujarat not to provoke the Portuguese in the territory they held in Daman.
-The Portuguese, in turn, issued passes for the members of Akbar's family to go on Hajj to Mecca.
+Akbar accepted the offer of diplomacy, but the Portuguese continually asserted their authority and power in the Indian Ocean; Akbar expressed concern when he was required to request a permit from the Portuguese before any ships from the Mughal Empire could depart for the Hajj to Mecca and Medina.
+In 1573, Akbar issued a firman directing Mughal administrative officials in Gujarat not to provoke the Portuguese in the territory they held in Daman.
+The Portuguese, in turn, issued passes for members of Akbar's family to go on Hajj to Mecca.
 The Portuguese made mention of the extraordinary status of the vessel and the special status to be accorded to its occupants.

-Furthermore, he established a trade business for his favourite consort, Mariam-uz-Zamani who ran an extensive trade of indigo, spices, and cotton to the Gulf nations through merchant's vessels.
-The cost of her largest ship named 'Rahimi', built on the orders of Akbar, is estimated to be around 300,000 pounds (Rs 3 crores approximately).
+Akbar was unsuccessful in purchasing compact artillery pieces from the Portuguese, hindering his efforts to establish a Mughal navy along the Gujarat coast.

 In September 1579, Jesuits from Goa were invited to visit the court of Akbar.
-The emperor had his scribes translate the New Testament and granted the Jesuits the freedom to preach the Gospel.
+The emperor had his scribes translate the New Testament and granted the Jesuits freedom to preach the Gospel.
 One of his sons, Sultan Murad Mirza, was entrusted to Antoni de Montserrat for his education.
-While debating at court, the Jesuits did not confine themselves to the exposition of their own beliefs but also reviled Islam and Muhammad.
-Their comments enraged the Imams and Ulama, who objected to the remarks, but Akbar ordered their comments to be recorded and observed the Jesuits and their behaviour.
-This event was followed by a rebellion of Muslim clerics in 1581 led by Mullah Muhammad Yazdi and Muiz-ul-Mulk, the chief Qadi of Bengal; the rebels wanted to overthrow Akbar and insert his brother Mirza Muhammad Hakim, ruler of Kabul, on the Mughal throne.
-Akbar successfully defeated the rebels, but he had grown more cautious about his guests and his proclamations, which he later checked with his advisers carefully.
+While debating at court, the Jesuits denigrated Islam and Muhammad.
+Their comments enraged the Imams and Ulama, who objected to the remarks, but Akbar ordered their comments to be recorded.
+This event was followed by a rebellion of Muslim clerics in 1581 led by Mullah Muhammad Yazdi and Muiz-ul-Mulk, the chief Qadi of Bengal; the rebels sought to overthrow Akbar and put his brother Mirza Muhammad Hakim on the Mughal throne.
+Akbar successfully defeated the rebels, but he became more cautious about inviting guests to his court, seeking advice from his counselors.